aryansingh-31/Text-Summarizer/README.md

 ```

 2. Run the app.py file
-If any library is not installed , then install it by running this code in the terminal.
+If any library is not installed, then install it by running this code in the terminal.
 ```bash
 pip install library_name
 ```